cs3org/OCM-API/IETF-RFC.md

                       - `read` allows read-only access including download of a copy.
                       - `write` allows create, update, and delete rights on the resource.
                       - `share` allows re-share rights on the resource.
+     * OPTIONAL requirements (array of strings) -
+                      The requirements that the sharee MUST fulfill to access the resource.
+A subset of:
-                      - `mfa-enforced` requires the user accessing the resource to be MFA-authenticated.
-This permission MAY be used if the provider exposes the `mfa-capable` capability.
+                      - `mfa-enforced` requires the consumer to be MFA-authenticated.
+This MAY be used if the recipient provider exposes the `enforce-mfa` capability.
+                      - `use-code` requires the consumer to exchange the given `code` via a signed HTTPS request.
+This MAY be used if the recipient provider exposes the `receive-code` capability.
      * OPTIONAL uri (string)
                     An URI to access the remote resource.
 The URI MAY be relative, in which case the prefix exposed by the `/ocm-provider` endpoint MUST